 Chi Long, Brianna Lombardo, Jacques Poulin-Denis, Mélanie Demers, MAYDAY remix © Mathieu Doyon

-Jacques Poulin-Denis is a composer, choreographer, director and performer undertaking projects that blur the boundaries between dance, music and theater.
-His work has been presented in over twenty cities across Canada, as well as in the United States, Europe and Asia.
-He is an artist in residence of l’Agora de la danse in Montreal, and was awarded a two month residency in Berlin during the Tanz Im August Festival, as well as several choreographic research periods in Montreal, Victoria, Vancouver, Bassano and Seoul.
-He is a close collaborator of choreographer Mélanie Demers as a composer and performer since 2006.
-Jacques Poulin-Denis is the winner of an Isadora Duncan Dance Awards, San Francisco (2004) and a Saskatoon Area Theater Award (2009).
+A composer, choreographer, director, and performer, the oeuvre of Jacques Poulin-Denis blurs the lines between dance, music and theatre.
+His work has been performed in over twenty cities across Canada, as well as in the United States, Europe and Asia.
+An artist-in-residence at Agora de la danse in Montréal, he was awarded a two-month residency in Berlin during the Tanz Im August Festival, as well as several choreographic research periods in Montreal, Victoria, Vancouver, Bassano and Seoul.
+Since 2006 he has worked closely with Mélanie Demers as a composer and performer.
+Jacques Poulin-Denis is a winner of an Isadora Duncan Dance Award, San Francisco (2004), and a Saskatoon Area Theatre Award (2009).